genomic-medicine-sweden/RareDisease_RNA_workflow/README.md

 rrna_intervals : file with rrna postions in interval_list format.
 If not provided one will be generated automatically from the gtf gene annotaion file

 downsample_regions : Bed file with regions to be downsampled prior to variant calling.
 Only 0.1% of the reads will be kept.

+vep_cache : path to vep cache for offline use
 ```

 The pipeline will automatically download and cache the singularity/docker images.